mattytrentini/micropython_workshop/pages/shields/oled.rst

 Techy details, I squared C?
 ===========================

 The SSD1306 is controlled by sending *I2C data* at it.
 What's I2C?
-It's not critical to know to use the OLED Shield but if you'd like to know more take a look at I2C_.
+It's a communications protocol, but it's not critical to know more than that to use the OLED Shield.
+If you would like to know more, take a look at :ref:`I2C`.

-*[Update: how to link to the I2C page?]*

 Drawing
 =======